How to Deal with Heavy Workload in College

-Besides assessing the time you have available for your work, you can also figure out the “how,” or your strategy for completing the work.
-For example, if you have sufficient time left for the preparation of a paper on a local political event, you may be able to attend the event and talk to the participants.
+Besides assessing the time available for your work, you can also figure out the “how” or your strategy for completing the work.
+For example, if you have sufficient time left to prepare a paper on a local political event, you may be able to attend the event and talk to the participants.
 Conversely, if you feel you need more time to study for an exam, it may make sense to postpone or cancel other less important activities to afford you the maximum time to prepare.

 Find a Safe Place

-A key part of managing your heavy college workload is to be as productive as possible when you are working.
+A key part of managing your heavy college workload is being as productive as possible when working.
 Your time is your most valuable resource in college, and if you waste it due to distractions, it will end up taking longer to complete critical tasks.
 You should try to find a place, or places, where you feel you can work as effectively as possible.
 If your dorm room or apartment is too noisy or has other distractions, this is especially important.
 College libraries are a good choice for getting away to study.
-They usually offer tables, desks and other nooks where you can work or study without being disturbed; additionally, if you have access to classrooms or other spaces on your campus during off-hours, those can offer nice, quiet workspaces as well.
-Finally, if you’re most productive when the coffee is flowing freely, a nearby coffee shop may be your best bet to get all of your work done.
+They usually offer tables, desks, and other nooks where you can work or study without being disturbed; additionally, if you have access to classrooms or other spaces on your campus during off-hours, those can offer nice, quiet workspaces as well.
+Finally, if you’re most productive when the coffee flows freely, a nearby coffee shop may be your best bet to get all of your work done.

 Take a Break